-Robyn oversees the development of Giffords Law Center’s policy priorities and has testified in Congress and before state and local lawmakers as an expert witness on gun laws and the American gun violence epidemic.
+Robyn has testified in Congress and before state and local lawmakers as an expert witness on gun laws and the American gun violence epidemic.
 In 2008, Robyn oversaw the organization’s efforts to coordinate the drafting and filing of all amicus briefs in the landmark Supreme Court case District of Columbia v.
-Heller and continues to supervise the legal team’s tracking and analysis of Second Amendment litigation and firearms legislation nationwide.
-Additionally, she manages partnerships with other organizations, particularly pro bono partner law firms and community groups, amplifying Giffords Law Center’s reach beyond the gun violence prevention movement.
-Most recently, Robyn spearheaded the creation of the Firearms Accountability Counsel Taskforce, a joint venture between top law firms and the gun violence prevention movement to hold the gun lobby accountable in the courts, and Giffords Law Center’s Urban Gun Violence Initiative, which aims to help save lives through a combination of community intervention strategies and smart gun laws.
+Heller and continues to supervise the legal team’s tracking and analysis of Second Amendment litigation.
+Most recently, Robyn spearheaded the creation of the Firearms Accountability Counsel Taskforce, a joint venture between top law firms and the gun violence prevention movement, and Giffords Law Center’s Urban Gun Violence Initiative, which aims to help save lives through a combination of community intervention strategies and gun laws.

-Robyn serves as a spokesperson for the organization and has written numerous op-eds for publications such as the New York Times, Newsweek, the Los Angeles Times, the New York Daily News, and the Daily Dot.
-She regularly appears on television as a leading authority on America’s gun laws, having been featured on Fox News, MSNBC, Al Jazeera, CBS News, ABC News, PBS NewsHour, NBC, CNN, and more.
-Robyn has also been quoted widely in the media, offering her expertise to the Washington Post, USA Today, Vanity Fair, the Guardian, and NPR, among many others, and was featured in Katie Couric’s 2016 documentary on gun violence, Under the Gun, which premiered at the 2016 Sundance Film Festival.
+Robyn has written about gun violence prevention for a number of publications, including the New York Times, Newsweek, the Los Angeles Times, and the New York Daily News.
+She regularly appears on television as a leading authority on America’s gun laws, and has been interviewed on 60 Minutes, Fox News, MSNBC, ABC, PBS NewsHour, NBC, CNN, and more.
+Robyn has also been quoted widely in the media, offering her expertise to the Washington Post, USA Today, Vanity Fair, the Guardian, and NPR, among many others, and was featured in Katie Couric’s documentary Under the Gun, which premiered at the 2016 Sundance Film Festival.
 Named Woman of the Year by San Francisco’s Board of Supervisors in 2014, Robyn was born in Johannesburg, South Africa, and moved with her family to New Jersey when she was five.

-Allison Anderman became the managing attorney at Giffords Law Center in April 2017, after joining the organization as a staff attorney in January 2014.
+Allison Anderman became the managing attorney of Giffords Law Center in 2017, after joining the organization as a staff attorney in 2014.
 One of her primary focuses is partnering with cities and counties around the country to improve local gun laws.
 Allison also writes Gifford Law Center’s roundup of state firearm legislation, Gun Law Trendwatch.

 Prior to joining Giffords Law Center, Allison defended low-income individuals sued by debt collectors at two San Francisco Bay Area nonprofit organizations.
 She also practiced employment law at a Marin County firm.
 Allison served as an extern to Northern District Court Judge Marilyn Hall Patel and as a research attorney to Alameda Superior Court Judge Gail Brewster Bereola.